 BS EN 61511 also defines requirements for management processes (plan, assess, verify, monitor and audit) and for the competence of people and organisations engaged in functional safety.
 An important management process is Functional Safety Assessment (FSA) which is used to make a judgement as to the functional safety and safety integrity achieved by the safety instrumented system.

-Alarm systems are instrumented systems designed to notify an operator that a process is moving out of it’s normal operating envelope to allow them to take corrective action.
-Where these systems reduce the risk of accidents, they need to be designed to good practice requirements considering both the EC & I design and human factors issues to ensure they provide the necessary risk reduction.
+Alarm systems are instrumented systems designed to notify an operator that a process is moving out of its normal operating envelope to allow them to take corrective action.
+Where these systems reduce the risk of accidents, they need to be designed to good practice requirements considering both the E,C&I design and human factors issues to ensure they provide the necessary risk reduction.

 In certain limited cases, alarm systems may provide significant accident risk reduction, where they also might be considered as a SIS.
+The general benchmark of good practice for management of alarm systems is BS EN 62682.

 BPCS are normally designed for flexible and complex operation and to maximise production rather than to prevent accidents.
 However, it is often their failure that can lead to accidents and therefore they should be designed to good practice requirements.
+The general benchmark of good practice for instrumentation in process control systems is BS 6739.